Theloniouscript/Theloniouscript/README.md

 👋 **Hi, I’m @Theloniouscript, a Unity game developer with a passion for game design, development, and VFX.**

 - 🎮 I have developed several projects during my studies and personal practice, including simple console games, a 2D shooter, and a racing simulator using C# and Unity.
 - 🏗️ Currently, I’m working on a city-building game prototype, focusing on creating an MVP with a functional core.
+[View my Game Design Doc here](https://docs.google.com/presentation/d/1IJS_2Q8X8vKYMvYqKooL6IpasD5cBWsWmRiaCgD4Wa0/edit?usp=sharing)
 - 💻 Expanding my expertise, I’m learning Unreal Engine and programming with C++ to broaden my development skill set.
 - 📈 I’m experienced in iterative development, problem-solving, and improving game mechanics through testing and refinement.
 - 👀 I’m looking to collaborate on innovative game development projects and bring ideas to life.

 📫 **How to reach me:** ecodeltaplan@gmail.com